waratuman/standardapi/README.md

         [:caption]
       end

-      # Allowed orderings
+      # Allowed sortings
-      # The ordering is whitelisted as well, you will mostly likely want to
+      # The sorting is whitelisted as well, you will mostly likely want to
       # ensure indexes have been created on these columns.
 In this example the
-      # response can be ordered by any permutation of `id`, `created_at`, and
+      # response can be sorted by any permutation of `id`, `created_at`, and
       # `updated_at`.
-      def photo_orders
+      def photo_sorts
         [:id, :created_at, :updated_at]
       end